ietf/id-guidelines/README.md

 called out in this document.
 Authors are expected to have manually applied the guidance before submission.

-While many of the requirements pointed to by this document are for RFCs, Internet-Drafts are expected to adhere to them to the extent possible.
-In particular, IETF stream I-Ds submitted to the IESG for must follow all of the guidance.
+While many of the requirements highlighted by this document are for RFCs, Internet-Drafts are expected to adhere to them to the extent possible.
+In particular, IETF stream I-Ds submitted to the IESG must follow all of the guidance.
 Working groups are encouraged to require the guidance be followed for I-Ds entering Working Group Last Call.
 I-Ds will progress through the review and publication process more efficiently the earlier the guidance is followed